benbusby/piro/README.md

 - Server side video recording
 - Client side image capture
 - Servo control to move around with 360 degree turning capability
+- Intuitive web app for controlling movement and video
-- HTTPS web page controls (if configured with Dataplicity or a similar service)
+- HTTPS connection (when configured with Dataplicity or a similar service)
+  - Requires an active internet connection, and the RPi to be connected to your home network
+  - Note: HTTPS is required to stream video from the device remotely, as WebRTC will not work in most modern browsers when streamed from regular HTTP.
+Keep this in mind if you use a service other than Dataplicity, or decide to spin up your own server.
 - User authentication restricted streaming and controls

 ## Parts